-Thanksgiving in the United States is always celebrated on the fourth Thursday in November.
-In Canada, Thanksgiving is celebrated the second Monday in October.
+Thanksgiving is a national holiday in the United States and always celebrated on the fourth Thursday in November.
+This year, Thanksgiving occurs on Thursday, November 25.

 |Year||U.S. Thanksgiving||Canadian Thanksgiving|